 What are you looking for?

 The first step in talent sourcing should be to create an 'ideal candidate' profile for all roles.
-This might include skills, experience, and qualifications, as well as behavioural and personality traits, and should be used as a basis for any recruitment efforts to ensure that you are getting the right hires at the right time.
+This might include skills, experience, and qualifications, as well as behavioral and personality traits, and should be used as a basis for any recruitment efforts to ensure that you are getting the right hires at the right time.

 Choose sourcing channels